Compact Quantum Homogeneous K\"ahler Spaces: Introduction

-In \textsection 7 we present our motivating family of examples, the irreducible quantum flag manifolds $\O_q(G/L_S)$ endowed with their Heckenberger--Kolb calculi.
-We recall the covariant noncommutative K\"ahler structure of each $\O_q(G/L_S)$, and show that it gives a CQH-K\"ahler space for $q$ sufficiently close to $1$.
-As an interesting application, we observe non-vanishing of the central Dolbeault cohomology groups, demonstrating that the Heckenberger--Kolb cohomology groups do not suffer from the dimension drop phenomenon occurring in cyclic cohomology.
+In \textsection 5 we show that twisting by a negative module produces a Fredholm operator if and only if the top anti-holomorphic cohomology group of $\F$ is finite-dimensional.

-In \textsection 11, we recall the Borel--Weil--Bott theorem for positive line bundles over the irreducible quantum flag manifolds \cite[\textsection 4.5]{DOKSS}, and build upon it to construct a countable family of Dolbeault--Dirac Fredholm operators for each $\O_q(G/L_S)$.
-Finally, the Dolbeault--Dirac operator for quantum projective space is exhibited as a spectral triple.
+In \textsection 6 we recall our motivating family of examples, the irreducible quantum flag manifolds $\O_q(G/L_S)$ endowed with their Heckenberger--Kolb calculi.
+We produce a family of Dolbeault--Dirac Fredholm operators for each $\O_q(G/L_S)$ through twisting by a negative line module.
+Moreover, we give an explicit presentation of the operator index in terms of the Weyl dimension formula.

 We finish with three appendices.
-In Appendix \ref{app:TAK} we present the monoidal version of Takeuchi's equivalence, for quantum homogeneous spaces, in the form best suited to the paper.
-In Appendix \ref{app:CQGs} we recall the algebraic and $C^*$-algebraic approaches to the theory of compact quantum groups, and the relationship between them.
-In Appendix \ref{appendix:Unbounded} we recall some basic definitions and results about unbounded operators on Hilbert spaces, so as to make the paper more accessible to those coming from an algebraic or geometric background.
-Finally, in \textsection \ref{app:STs} we carefully present the definition of a spectral triple as well as its relation to $K$-homology through the bounded transform.
+The first recalls the theory of compact quantum groups algebras, the second recalls elementary material on unbounded operators, and the third discusses the relationship with the theory of spectral triples.